Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Upper Coomera has a median taxpayer income of $50,112 and an average income of $59,373 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
-Based on Wage Price Index growth since financial year 2023, current estimates would be approximately $55,078 (median) and $65,257 (average) as of September 2025.
-Census data shows household, family and personal incomes in Upper Coomera cluster around the 58th percentile nationally.
-The income distribution has the $1,500 - 2,999 bracket dominating with 42.8% of residents (12,611 people), similar to the metropolitan region where this cohort represents 31.7%.
-High housing costs consume 18.8% of income, but strong earnings place disposable income at the 60th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Upper Coomera's median taxpayer income is $50,112 and average income is $59,373 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than national averages, with Queensland excluding Upper Coomera having a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes are approximately $55,078 (median) and $65,257 (average).
+Census data shows incomes in Upper Coomera cluster around the 58th percentile nationally.
+Income distribution reveals that 42.8% of residents earn between $1,500 and $2,999 annually, aligning with metropolitan regions where this cohort represents 31.7%.
+Housing costs consume 18.8% of income in Upper Coomera, but strong earnings place disposable income at the 60th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income